ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 The display mode instructs ChilliSource whether to start your game "Windowed" or whether to start it "Fullscreen".

-NOTE: If you start the game fullscreen make sure you have someway to call CS::Application::Get()->Quit() as the window will have no close button.
+NOTE: If you start the game fullscreen make sure you have some way to call CS::Application::Get()->Quit() as the window will have no close button.

 The cursor type is required if you want to see a mouse cursor.
 Due to the way the hardware accelerated display window works it always renders on top of the OS and therefore obscures the system mouse cursor.
-Setting the cursor type to "NonSystem" will render a software cursor (note the cursor is just a widget and can be configured to suit your game).
+Setting the cursor type to "NonSystem" will render a software cursor (NOTE: The cursor is just a widget and can be configured to suit your game).
 If you want to hide the cursor completely just set the cursor type to "None".

 ## Running your Game

 If you want to see debug output from your application you should run it from terminal by navigating to the location of your app in terminal and then typing ./AppName to execute.
-If you wish to run your app without debug output simply double click the icon.
+If you wish to run your app without debug output simply double-click the icon.

 NOTE: If you cannot run the app due to "Permission denied" you may need to make it executable by typing "chmod +x AppName" into a terminal.

 ## Debugging

 If you build a debug build then it will contain debug symbols.
-You can debug the app on the Pi using gdb (provided you are using the gcc compiler).
+You can debug the app on the Pi using gdb (provided you are using the g++/gcc compiler).
 For example if you want to grab the stack trace of a crash run the app in the following way:

 ```
 gdb ./AppName